ibm-cloud-docs/account/iam-userid_keys.md

 {: #before-you-begin-userapikey}
 {: terraform}

-Before you can manage user API keys by using Terraform, make sure that you have completed the following:
+Before you can manage user API keys by using Terraform, make sure that you complete the following steps:

 - Install the Terraform CLI and configure the {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform.
 For more information, see the tutorial for [Getting started with Terraform on {{site.data.keyword.cloud}}](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started).
 The plug-in abstracts the {{site.data.keyword.cloud_notm}} APIs that are used to complete this task.
 - Create a Terraform configuration file that is named `main.tf`.
 In this file, you define resources by using HashiCorp Configuration Language.
 For more information, see the [Terraform documentation](https://developer.hashicorp.com/terraform/language){: external}.